kalisio/kdk/vite/README.md

 > [!NOTE]
 > Moving components to a single directory is hard as they are part of the source code split into core/map directories.
 > This would probably require to rewrite the `loadComponent` utility function to `@component` alias.

+### Quasar langage packs

+Not yet found a solution to integrate it with Vite, an alias does not seem to work.